Edit Blog Post

 Further pressure comes from my Parental Units who are in Mexico at the moment and want me to stop by to have a Feliz Navidad with them.
 Ok.
 So that leaves me with only 10 more days in Central America, and three countries more to visit.
 Like that’s going to happen.

-If I were to follow my exact trip down memory lane from 30 years ago, Nicaragua would be the next logical place.
+If I were to follow my exact trip of Central America 30 years ago, Nicaragua would be the next in line.
 But my friend from Guatemala I call my “Pair of Brown Eyes” isn’t keen.
-Too risky right now for foreigners.
+Nicaragua has some gangs looking for foreigners just like me.
+Too risky.
 I have to begrudgingly trust his judgement.
-Besides he won the Rock Paper Scissors
+Besides he also won the Rock Paper Scissors

-I booked a cheap flight with Volaris Air out of El Salvador into San Jose.
-It was our first time flying together, usually one of us is left behind on the tarmac watching the other fly away.
+I booked a cheap flight with Volaris Air out of San Salvador into San Jose.
+It was our first time flying together, usually one of us is left behind on the tarmac watching the

 Boots on ground, I forgot to factor in the traffic insanity that plagues the city of San Jose.
-Our red taxi did everything but drive over other cars to get us to the bus terminal, only to discover our ride to Jaco was severely delayed.
+Our red taxi did everything but drive over other cars to get us to the bus terminal only to discover our trip to Jaco was severely delayed.
 Gah

 La Fortuna’s scary beast just waiting to blow.
 Hell of a hike too

 My Pair of Brown Eyes reluctantly shrugs.
 He suggests we go chill in the local park instead, play some frisbee, have a picnic.
+That sounds wonderful.
 He wins

-We flag down another red taxi because Uber apparently is super sketchy in Costa Rica at the minute.
+We flag down another red taxi, because rumour is Uber is super sketchy in Costa Rica at the minute.

-Relaxing under a nice shady rainbow eucalyptus while school kids play all around us, we had a little nap in the grass, got harassed by police, ate snacks, played cards.
+The gigantic park is right in the middle of the city, we spend the heat of the day relaxing under a shady rainbow eucalyptus while school kids play all around us.
+We had a little nap in the grass, got harassed by police, ate snacks, played cards...and I discovered something new.

-I gotta go something fierce so I give the squatter some coins, and he hands me a few squares of TP.
-I’ve been in Central America long enough now to not even find this exchange alarming.
+In Costa Rica, public washrooms are also the unofficial homes for homeless people.
+They actually live in them...ours lives with his seven stray dogs.
+I gotta go something fierce, so I give the squatter some coins, and he hands me a few squares of TP.
+It was actually super clean and he eyeballed me to make sure I washed my hands afterwards.
+Honestly, I’ve been in Central America long enough now to not even find this exchange odd.

 Some of the best sunsets I've ever seen are in Costa Rica

 It's right about now when that spectacular golden shadow casts over the sprawling golden sand.
-The Golden Hour.
+Happy Hour.

 Local families huddle under dirty white tents eating their picnics while horses gallop through the maze of rainbow plastic beach gear paraphernalia.
 In other words, Thailand.